laxyyza/chitychat/k8s-examples/README.md

 - Your cluster has an Ingress controller installed.
 - Persistent storage is available (e.g., Longhorn).
 - A private, insecure container registry is accessible at `192.168.69.1:5000`.
+- A PostgreSQL server is running and accessible outside the cluster.
 - The following hostnames are mapped to your Ingress IP in your local `/etc/hosts` (or equivalent):
   - `chitychat.local`
   - `cc-sfs.local`